Genesis Galindo Leyva L&S Social Sciences

 Understanding Latino Immigrant Parents’ Educational Aspirations

 First-generation immigrant parents are often considered to act in their family’s best interest, especially to ensure their children’s success.
-For this reason, first-generation immigrant parents are seen as influencers and contributors to their children’s educational success.
-However, by considering first-generation immigrant parents as just influencers and contributors to their children’s educational success, less emphasis is placed on their personal educational aspirations and their desire to continue their education.
-Therefore, it is important to look further into understanding what other factors influence first-generation immigrant parents’ decision-making, how these factors influence their decision to continue their education, and how it can further impact society as a whole.
-Thus, considering the Latino population in the Bay Area, my question is: Are Latino first-generation immigrant parents’ educational aspirations influenced by their children’s pursuits, and if so, how?
-With my results, I hope to contribute to knowledge on how parents pursue “learning,” challenging the view that their social actions are informed solely by their children’s outcomes.
+For this reason, when focusing on education, many first-generation immigrant parents’ are seen as influencers and contributors to their children’s educational success.
+However, being considered in such way, less emphasis is placed on first-generation immigrant parents’ personal educational aspirations and, further, their desire to continue their education in the destination country.
+Therefore, it is important to look further into what factors may influence first-generation immigrant parents’ decision-making, how these factors influence their educational aspirations and decision to continue their education, and how it can further impact society.
+Thus, considering the Latino population in the Bay Area, my question is: What factors influence first-generation immigrant parents’ educational aspirations and affect their decision to continue their education?
+With my research, I hope to contribute to knowledge on what factors are influential for first-generation immigrant parents and how it impacts their desire to continue their education.

 Message To Sponsor